Here’s the page of really cool stuff that I find and pass along to you!

 Gourmet French Caramels with French Fleur de Sel Grande are shipped straight from France.
 A perfect way to perk up that afternoon cup of coffee…or anytime you want to channel a “Paris Moment.”
 18-pieces, for $14.50.

 Pierre Biscuiterie French Butter Cookies with Mixed Berries 5.29 Oz.
-Box (Pack of 3) I love these cookies because they melt in my mouth and remind me of France but also because they are so much like the little cookies my 3 brothers and I used to eat with our tea when we lived in Ars-sur-Moselle as children.
-Try them and let me know if they’re not as transcendently perfect as I say they are! $19.99.
+Box (Pack of 3) I love these cookies because they melt in your mouth and remind me of France but also because they are so much like the cookies my brothers and I used to eat when we lived in Ars-sur-Moselle as children.
+Try them and let me know if they’re not as perfect as I say they are! $19.99.

 Until Ladurée starts shipping to the States (they don’t at the moment) this will tide you over for macarons.
 Ideal to give of course but here’s where hoarding makes sense too.
 I am almost never without these amazing little pastries.
 Definitely one of the “little things” that make life so much better.
 Love Obsession Gift Box of Macarons, $22.

 What could be more Provençal than Cezanne?
 In 1886 Paul Cézanne left Paris permanently to settle in his native Aix-en-Provence.
 I love art coffee table books and this one does the trick when you need a breath of Provence but no time to actually go yourself.
 Cézanne and Provence The Painter in His Culture is $40.

 I assume most people who are interested in France have seen Woody Allen’s love letter to Paris, Midnight in Paris, but I include it here because when you need a hit of Paris there’s